 Abstract.
 The role of mountain uplift in the evolution of the global climate over geological times is controversial.
-At the heart of this debate is the capacity of rapid denudation to drive silicate weathering, which consumes CO2.
-Here we present the results of a 3D model that couples erosion and 5 weathering during mountain uplift, in which, for the first time, the weathered material is traced during its stochastic transport from the hillslopes to the mountain outlet.
-At this stage, the model does not simulate the deep water circulation, the precipitation of secondary minerals, variations in the pH, below ground pCO2 and the chemical affinity of the water in contact with minerals.
-Consequently, the predicted silicate weathering fluxes represent probably a maximum.
-We explore the response 10 of weathering fluxes to progressively cooler and drier climatic conditions, we simulate weathering fluxes accounting for the decrease in temperature with or without modifications in the rainfall pattern based on a simple orographic model.
-The predicted silicate weathering rates are within the range of silicate and total weathering rates estimated from field data.
-In all cases, the erosion rate increases during mountain uplift, which thins the regolith and produces a hump in the weathering rate evolu-15 tion.
-This model thus predicts that the weathering outflux reaches a peak and then falls, consistently with predictions of previous 1D models.
-Nevertheless, lateral river erosion drives mass wasting and the temporary storage of colluvial deposits on the valley borders.
+At the heart of this debate is the capacity of rapid denudation to drive silicate weathering, which consumes CO_2 .
+Here we present the results of a 3D model that couples erosion and weathering during mountain uplift, in which, for the first time, the weathered material is traced dur-

+- 5 ing its stochastic transport from the hillslopes to the mountain outlet.
+To explore the response of weathering fluxes to progressively cooler and drier climatic conditions, we run model simulations accounting for a decrease in temperature with or without modifications in the rainfall pattern based on a simple orographic model.
+At this stage, the model does not simulate the deep water circulation, the precipitation of secondary minerals, variations in the pH, below ground pCO2 and the chem- - 10 ical affinity of the water in contact with minerals.
+Consequently, the predicted silicate weathering fluxes represent probably a maximum, although the predicted silicate weathering rates are within the range of silicate and total weathering rates estimated from field data.
+In all cases, the erosion rate increases during mountain uplift, which thins the regolith and produces a hump in the weathering rate evolution.
+This model thus predicts that the weathering outflux reaches a peak and then - 15 falls, consistently with predictions of previous 1D models.
+By tracking the pathways of particles, the model can also consider how lateral river erosion drives mass wasting and the temporary storage of colluvial deposits on the valley sides.
 This reservoir is comprised of fresh material which has a residence time ranging from several years up to several thousand years.
-During this period, the weathering of colluvium sustains the mountain weathering flux at a significant level.
-The relative weathering contribution of colluvium depends on the area covered by regolith on the hillslopes.
+During this period, the weathering of colluvium appear to sustain the mountain weathering flux.
+The relative weathering - 20 contribution of colluvium depends on the area covered by regolith on the hillslopes.
 For mountains sparsely covered by regolith during cold periods, colluvium produce most of the simulated weathering flux for a large range of erosion parameters and precipitation rate patterns.
 In addition to other reservoirs such as deep fractured bedrock, colluvial deposits may help to maintain a substantial and constant weathering flux in rapidly uplifting mountains during cooling periods.